-Modern England begins and spans more than 200 years.
-The Tudors (1485-1603) and Stuart (1603-1711) periods were great times for new ideas and new inventions from newspapers, forks, chocolate, flushing toilets to ingenious way of making cannon balls bounce off castles.
+Description: Modern England begins here, spanning over 200 years.
+The Tudor (1485–1603) and Stuart (1603–1711) periods were times of innovation, from newspapers, forks, chocolate, and flushing toilets to clever methods of making cannonballs bounce off castles.

 Creator: Greer